Perennial

 Plant bulbs 6 inches deep in fall, pointed end up.
 Let foliage fully yellow before removing — it feeds next year's bloom.
 Divide clumps every 5–7 years when blooms decline.
 Mix early, mid, and late varieties for 8+ weeks of flowers.

-See daffodils in your own yard before you plant.
-Upload a photo to Arden and visualize complete garden designs featuring daffodils alongside companion plants.
+Upload a photo and Arden visualizes full garden designs featuring daffodils alongside companion plants.

 Frequently Asked Questions